kaiks/cinch-cont/README.md

 Cinch will do all of the hard work for you, so you can spend time creating cool plugins and extensions to wow your internet peers.

-For general support, join #cinch channel on Freenode server (irc://irc.freenode.org/cinch) – but please don't bring any bots.
+For support, please submit an issue on GitHub.

 Installation
 ------------